-From one-piece to two-piece, round to oval, and tankless to wall-hung, there are many kinds of toilets to choose from.
-And then there are well-known manufacturers including American Standard, Toto, and, of course, Kohler.
+Several types of toilets are available, from one-piece to two-piece, round to oval, and tankless to wall-hung.
+Many are designed by well-known manufacturers, including American Standard, Toto, and, of course, Kohler.

-Having invented the bathtub in 1883, Kohler has expanded its line to include additional plumbing ranges for the kitchen as well as the bathroom.
-You will also find tiles, flooring, and other decorative items to finish the rooms.
+After inventing the bathtub in 1883, Kohler expanded its line to include additional plumbing ranges for the kitchen and the bathroom.
+They also produce tiles, flooring, and other decorative items to finish the rooms.

 |Best Overall||Kohler Santa Rosa Toilet||